 The 5-Risk Weekly Log

 Every project needs a risk log.
-It does not need to be complex.
 A simple spreadsheet with five columns is enough: risk description, probability score, impact score, total risk score, and mitigation owner with a due date.
+Review the risk log at the start of every week.
+Ask two questions for each risk: has anything changed about the probability or impact since last week, and is the mitigation plan being executed on schedule?

 The most common project risks that go untracked: key resource availability, external vendor or supplier dependencies, technology or integration failures, stakeholder approval delays, and scope assumptions that were never validated.
 Add these five categories to every new risk log as a starting checklist.